 The result of the effect of Azotobacter inoculation on the vitamin content of Amaranthus viridis leaves showed that vitamin B1 (thiamine) concentration was highest at 400 g with a level of 0.14 mg/g and decreased as the Azotobacter treatment concentration decreases, the lowest value was observed in the viable treatment that showed a level of 0.08 mg/g.
 This suggests that Azotobacter inoculation marginally affected thiamine levels in Amaranthus viridis.
 This result was slightly lower than [44], who reported 0.11 mg/g of thiamine in Spinacia oleracea.
 The active form of vitamin B1 is thiamine pyrophosphate (TPP).
 TPP is a coenzyme that is involved in the catabolism of sugars and amino acids.
 Vitamin B1 (thiamine) is involved in many cellular processes, such as efficient energy metabolism and proper nervous system function [45].

 Vitamin B2 (riboflavin) levels showed a higher value of 0.21 mg/g in the viable treatment and the lowest level of 0.14 mg/g in the 100 g sample.
 The inoculation appears to enhance riboflavin content, especially in viable samples.
 The result is similar to the results of [44] Spinacia oleracea, which showed 0.18 mg/g of riboflavin.
-Vitamin B2, also known as riboflavin is vital in the formation of coenzymes FMN and FAD.
-Riboflavin supports cellular energy and antibody production, cell respiration,, growth and development, metabolism of carbohydrates, protein, fats, and skin, eye health maintenance [46].
+Vitamin B2, also known as riboflavin, is vital in the formation of coenzymes FMN and FAD.
+Riboflavin supports cellular energy and antibody production, cell respiration, growth and development, metabolism of carbohydrates, protein, fats, and skin, eye health maintenance [46].

-Vitamin C (ascorbic acid) was most abundant in the 400g sample with a concentration of 0.60 mg/g and decreased progressively with reduced Azotobacter inoculation level; the lowest value 0.38 mg/g was found in the 100 g sample.
+Vitamin C (ascorbic acid) was most abundant in the 400g sample with a concentration of 0.60 mg/g and decreased progressively with reduced Azotobacter inoculation level; the lowest value, 0.38 mg/g, was found in the 100 g sample.
 This suggests a beneficial effect of Azotobacter on Vitamin C uptake by plants, especially in vegetables.
 A higher result of 0.45 mg/g was obtained by [47] in Azadirachta indica.
 Vitamin C is crucial for immune function, collagen synthesis, tissue repair, neurotransmitter synthesis, antioxidant protection, and maintenance of the immune system [48].

-Vitamin E (tocopherol) levels were highest in the 400g sample with a level of 0.08 mg/g and progressively decreased to 0.02 mg/g in the 100g sample, indicating that Azotobacter inoculation enhance Vitamin E uptake from the soil.
+Vitamin E (tocopherol) levels were highest in the 400g sample with a level of 0.08 mg/g and progressively decreased to 0.02 mg/g in the 100g sample, indicating that Azotobacter inoculation enhances Vitamin E uptake from the soil.
 This result was lower when compared to Lycopersicon esculentum (tomato) studied by [49], which had 0.05 mg/g of tocopherol.
 Vitamin E acts as a good antioxidant, protecting cell membranes from oxidative damage [50].

 The increase in the mineral and vitamin content with higher Azotobacter concentrations suggests that Azotobacter treatment could play a crucial role in enhancing the mineral and vitamin quality of Amaranthus viridis.
 This has significant potential for sustainable agriculture, as it will reduce the reliance on chemical fertilizers and lower production costs.
 Improving the mineral and vitamin content of crops could have direct benefits for human nutrition, particularly in regions where mineral deficiencies are common.